SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/enterprise-guidance.md

 ### Backing up and restoring SharePoint Framework components

 SharePoint Framework solutions does not have any specific backup and restore features.
-The only thing that is recommended from an administrative perspective is that it might be a good idea to have a copy of all installed solution package files (`.spapp`), if a solution package is by mistake removed from the app catalog.
+The only thing that is recommended from an administrative perspective is that it might be a good idea to have a copy of all installed solution package files (`.sppkg`), if a solution package is by mistake removed from the app catalog.
 However, the app catalog is a SharePoint library and have the same capabilities as any document library, with major versioning turned on and the recycle bin.

 What you cannot backup is the actual solution artefacts such as script bundles and assets, that are hosted in a CDN.
 However, if you have control of the CDN or the CDN is a SharePoint site you can back them up.
 On the other hand, if you are using SharePoint Framework solutions provided by a third party, there may be no way for your organization to back them up.